John Byng: Battle of Minorca

 Because of the angle, the leading van took the brunt of the damage.
-The last ship in that squadron, the Intrepid, was heavily damaged, losing three of its masts including the main.
+The last ship in that squadron, the Intrepid, was heavily damaged, losing three of its masts, including the main.
 The next three ships, the Revenge, Princess Louisa and Trident, did not pass the now listing Intrepid to keep the sanctity of the battle line.
 Instead, those ships nearly collided with one another, with Captain Frederick Cornwall of the Revenge eventually navigating his ship between the Intrepid and the enemy.

 Byng's battle line was broken.
-It cost Byng twenty to thirty minutes to reform the line and once the line was reformed, the French pulled full sail and expediently pulled away.
+It cost him twenty to thirty minutes to reform the line, and once the line was reformed, the French pulled full sail and expediently pulled away.
 Byng was told by Captain Arthur Gardiner, his flag captain, that he could set full sail for the enemy, thus providing an example to the three bottled-up ships on what to do.
-Byng declined, recalling that Admiral Thomas Mathews had been dismissed for doing so at the Battle of Toulon in 1744.
+He declined, recalling that Admiral Thomas Mathews had been dismissed for doing so at the Battle of Toulon in 1744.
 After four to four and a half hours, neither side had lost a ship in the engagement, and casualties were roughly even, with 43 British sailors killed and 168 wounded, against French losses of 38 killed and 175 wounded.

 Byng remained near Minorca for four days without establishing communication with the fort or sighting the French.
-On 24 May, he called a war council of his own where, by unanimous voting, Byng's fleet would return to Gibraltar for repairs, succours, sailors and more marines for the garrison.
+On 24 May, he called a war council of his own where, by unanimous voting, the fleet would return to Gibraltar for repairs, succour, sailors and more marines for the garrison.
 The fleet arrived at Gibraltar on 19 June, where they were reinforced with four more ships of the line and a 50-gun frigate.
 Repairs were effected to the damaged vessels and additional water and provisions were loaded aboard.
 But, before his fleet could return to sea, another ship arrived from England with further instructions, relieving Byng, Fowke and several others of their command and ordering a return to home.

 On arrival in England, Byng was placed in custody.
 The garrison resisted the Siege of Fort St Philip until 29 June, when it was forced to capitulate.